mlcheng/js-template/README.md

 That's it.

 ## Advanced usage
+800 bytes doesn't mean no features.
+The iQwerty templating library still offers some advanced features that you may find useful.

+### Callbacks
-You can also set a callback that will be called after the template is loaded.
+A callback can be set that will be called after the template is loaded.

 ```html
 <div